drichards211/portfolio-web-dev/README.md

 Housekeeping:
   * [ ] Add debouncing to scroll and resize events.
+  * [ ] Add "Work in Progress" warning to Revuer section.

 Troubleshooting:
   * [ ] Needs testing on multiple real-world devices and resolutions.